 There are several different ways to access the control panel.
 Here, we will go over the two most common methods.

 The first method is to use the same set of icons explained in the previous step.
 Move your mouse to the upper right corner of the screen, and click on settings.Â When the settings page appears, click on the Control Panel link.

 Another way to access the Control Panel is by going into Desktop mode and then moving your mouse to the lower-left corner of the screen.
 Once done, the start tile will appear.
 Right-click on this tile, and a menu will appear.
 This menu will contain an option to access the Control Panel.

 Accessing the Administrative Tools in Windows Server 2012

-In Windows Server 2008 and 2008 R2, you can access the Administrative Tools by clicking on the start icon, and then going to All Programs and then clicking the Administrative Tools option.
-Since we know the start menu does not exist, you have to access the Administrative Tools in a new way.
+In Windows Server 2008 and 2008 R2, you can access the Administrative Tools by clicking on the start icon, going to All Programs, and clicking the Administrative Tools option.
+Since we know the start menu does not exist, you have to access the Administrative Tools differently.

-Sometimes Administrators might prefer not to have to go into the server manager every time they need to access an administrative tool.
-It would make it a lot easier if the tools were accessible from the start screen.
-Thankfully, it is quite easy to make that happen.
+Sometimes Administrators might prefer not to go into the server manager every time they need to access an administrative tool.
+It would make it a lot easier if the tools were accessible from the start screen, and Thankfully, it is pretty easy to make that happen.